itiligent/ESXi-Custom-ISO/README.md

 ---

-### 🛠️ Using Scripts Without A Broadcom Subscription (After Free Offline Updates Discontinued)

-If you have a Broadcom access token, skip to step 5.
+## 🛠️ Instructions:

-1. Find an alternate source for your ESXi offline depot zip file
+1. Download your preferred ESXi offline depot zip file (from Broadcom) and save in same directory as the script (or place source somewhere privately accessible via URL)
+2. Update your downloaded depot zip filename in the script:
+   `manualUpdate1="your-esxi-offline-bundle.zip"`
-2. Set the zip file download URL in the script:
+3. Update the (optional) private source download URL in the script:
    `manualUpdateUrl1="your_custom_url.zip"`
-3. Set the expected zip filename:
-   `manualUpdate1="your-esxi-offline-bundle.zip"`
-4. Run the script and choose **Option 1** (run the script from the same directory as your source zip file)
-5. Save your your Broadcom acess between quotes in `$TOKEN = ""` and run the script with **Option 2**

-> ⚠️ **Important:** Always verify the SHA256 checksum when using non-VMware sources.
+> ⚠️ **Important:** Always verify the SHA256 checksum when downloading VMware sources.
 Official release checksums can be found [here](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/8-0/release-notes/esxi-update-and-patch-release-notes.html).

-### 🛠️ PowerCLI Environment Setup Instructions:
+### 🛠️ PowerCLI Environment Setup:

 - The below is tested on Powershell 5.1 (the default for Windows 10 & 11).
 For those who have manually upgraded to a later Powershell version, you may need to use the latest PowerCLI version from here: https://developer.broadcom.com/tools/vmware-powercli/latest.
-Don't install a bleeding edge Python version - tested with Python 3.12.9)
+Don't install a bleeding edge Python version to be safe.
+Scripts were tested with Python 3.12.9)

 ```
 First enable Powershell scripts to run: